 Documentation Supporting Single Room Requests

 A letter from a qualified professional (e.g., physician, psychiatrist, psychologist) must describe the date of diagnosis, assessment (labs, etc.), treatment plan, patient response, and prognosis.
-The Assistant Dean of Students or his/her designee may request further office notes when deemed necessary.
+The Director of Disability Services or his/her designee may request further office notes when deemed necessary.
 In addition, the professional must specifically describe why s/he believes a single room is necessary for his/her patient's health.
 Students must provide written release for William & Mary officials to discuss any such medical recommendations with the recommending professional(s).
 In all cases, the College expects students to adhere to the treatment recommendations of professionals helping them manage their disability.
 To this end, a single room accommodation is not automatically transferable from one academic year to the next and new medical documentation stating student progress is necessary at the time of each request.

 For more information, contact: